Manuel17062001/Gaming-Projects/README.md

 During this SemanaTec, I have understood the importance of the use of github as a programming tool.
 Right now I am mayoring at Computational Ingeniering and as top student, I must have the most amount of knowledge and abilities to become outstanding.
 Eventhough I am a beginer in the area of complex coding, I believe that the ITESM will give me the tools to become succesful, and up-to-date with industry standards.

+Conclusions:

+Programming is today one of those tools that changes how humanity works.
+Since the starting development of computing, there has been a push to make programs more powerful, more intuitive, and most importantly that people can cooperate in the creation of more complex programs.
+Without these type of tools, programming would be very individualistic and programming cost would be even higher.
+Instead -bash, or Github are simple to use for the working programmer.